-If beaches are what you're after, rent a bike or ride the bus the 5 miles (8 km) to the sandy beaches of Lumbarda.
-Afterward, grab a bite to eat and pair it with the local dry white, Grk, indigenous to Lumbarda and nowhere else.
+If beaches are what you're after, rent a bike or ride the bus the 5 miles (8km) to the sandy beaches of Lumbarda.
+Afterward, grab a bite to eat and pair it with the local dry white grk, belonging to Lumbarda and nowhere else.

 Day 4: Wine Tasting & Cycling Tour in Lumbarda

-Today, you'll take a cycling tour (private or with a group) across the island from Korčula Town to Lumbarda with stops along the way to visit beaches and local wineries.
-The tour typically takes 3-5 hours.
+Today, you'll take a cycling tour (private or with a group) across the island from Korčula Town to Lumbarda, with stops along the way to visit beaches and local wineries.
+The tour typically takes three to five hours.

 Chat with a local specialist who can help organize your trip.

-Day 7: Ferry from Hvar to Split - Visit Brač Island
+Day 7: Ferry to Split, Visit Brač Island

-Board a ferry this morning to Supetar on the north side of Brač where you'll meet your local guide to tour the island.
-The largest of the central Dalmatian islands, Brač is bursting with historic sites dating back to ancient Greece and the Middle Ages.
-Brač is also famous for its stone sculptures and quarries, where its stone was used in the construction of Split's Diocletian's Palace and the White House in Washington, D.C.
+Board a ferry this morning to the north side of Brač, where you'll meet your local guide to tour the island.
+The largest of the central Dalmatian islands, Brač is bursting with historical sites dating back to ancient Greece and the Middle Ages.
+Brač is also famous for its stone sculptures and quarries, where its stone was used in the construction of Split's Diocletian's Palace and the White House in Washington, DC.

 Ferry time: 1.5 hours